dankraw/ssh-aliases/README.md

 server.prod.example.com
 ```

-Of course ranges and sets can be used altogether multiple times each.
+Of course ranges and sets can be used together multiple times each.
 A final result will be a [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of all expanding expressions provided.
 For example, a hostname `server[1..2].[dev|test].example.com` would be expanded to: